leios/OIST.CSC/README.md

 As another note: my own coding style is significantly different than those who have had formal training in Computer Science.
 I will be teaching in the way I find most interesting and fulfilling.
 Please feel free to drop in and learn a little about different coding practices when you have the time!

 Toodles!

+PS: I think I will have a video up detailing each of the lessons, so feel free to stop by my youtube chanel every once in a while.